-The very popular festival will take place from Thursday, 4th, to Sunday, 5th of July this year.
-Krafty is very proud to be present for the first time.
-Our Golden Ale and our Hoppediz will be available on tap.
+We are very proud to be part of the Briarbank Beer Festival for the first time.
+Come and look out for Krafty's Golden Ale and the Rut&Wiess Koelsh-style beer taps.
 Wishing you a great time at the festival and please feel free to give us some feedback.
 Cheers!

 Read more from Charlotte Smith-Jarvis, published online in Eastern Daily Press and in the East Anglian Daily Times on 15 August 2018: http://www.eadt.co.uk/ea-life/try-krafty-braumeister-s-beer-1-5650355

 Many thanks and good luck to everyone who likes to join us in the art of brewing!

 Find more information here: http://www.brew-school.com

 At the Krafty Braumeister we use a very traditional way to condition (carbonate) our beers.
 Before we fill bottles and kegs with our ready fermented beers we add unfermented wort (=liquor consisting of malt and water which is the basis for any beer) and a tiny bit of fresh yeast to the fermenting vessel.
 This step ensures that carbonation continues in the bottle or keg and produces CO2 in a natural way, adding refreshing fizziness to our products.